dan-montocc/QMEE/README.md

 Again looking at the diagnostic plots in order of plotting by R (not order of importance), the residuals appear to follow a generally linear pattern, more so for the lower fitted values than the higher values, as the line deeps quite a bit for the higher fitted values.
 The normal q-q plot indicates that the data is generally normally-distributed, until the first theoretical quantile, with the right-tail of this distribution being fatter than a standard normal distribution (although considering the robust nature of linear regressions to non-normality, this is likely acceptable).
 Looking at the scale-location plot, I would say there is highly unequal (non-random) variance due to the clustering of the standardized residuals at either end of the fitted values, reflected by the sharp angle in the line near the left and right of the plot (I would likely conclude a violation of the homoscedasticity assumption for this data).
 Finally, according to the leverage plot, there is no single observation that appears to be significantly influencing the regression.

+JD: I don't think people say "first theoretical quantile"

 Using the emmeans package, performing a pairwise comparison of TSS against log(volume) between Period 1 and 2, indicates that the mean estimate of TSS in Period 1 is 1.48 mg/L greater than in Period 2, which is illustrated in the pairwise comparison plot.
 This difference is non-significant however (therefore we cannot reject the null hypothesis in this case if we use an alpha-level of 0.05).

+JD: This is technically correct, but we don't use effects plots directly for this purpose.
+In particular, it is possible for bars to overlap when differences are significant.

+Grade: 2.2/3

 ## Assignment 7